19 August 2020

 17Coming down with the apostles,

-Jesus stood on level ground,
+Jesus stands on level ground

-with many crowds of his students,
+with many crowds of his students—

 a plethora of people from all Judea, Jerusalem,